Next in our series of posts about new Charitocracy nominees, we have nominee Malala Fund, nominated by donor

 SuZQ.
 They break down barriers preventing more than 130 million girls around the world from going to school.
+You can find their web site here.

 A few words on Charitocracy